Breno-Valle/Data-Viz-with-Loft-Apartments/README.md

       (those pictures are only a small part of the hole process.
 Go to the notebook for more graphs, insights and workflow process)

-  1-	"Overview by all the Loft properties"
+  A-	"Overview by all the Loft properties"

     Here we can go through an overview of all the Loft properties.
 Their distribution across the spaces of the city, the number of properties in each district and some important features to discribe those apartments.